 Finally, lines (13) and (14) practice a little housekeeping by closing the connection and destroying the socket–never a bad idea, especially when coding a socket-based application that will be released into the wild.

 This script is a very basic example of how to create a network connection using Python’s

 socket module, communicate across the connection, and then close it again.
 While a full-grown application will be much more complicated, the basic communication structure–and the theory behind it–remains the same.

 We hope that you have enjoyed this tutorial and have learned enough to get you started with working with sockets in Python.
-Be sure to check back again for more tutorials, and to check out our VPS Cloud hosting.
+Be sure to check back again for more tutorials, and to check out our Cloud hosting.